nodejs/node/doc/api/n-api.md

 ### Uploading precompiled binaries

-The two tools listed here permit native addon developers and maintainers to create and upload binaries to public or private servers.
+The three tools listed here permit native addon developers and maintainers to create and upload binaries to public or private servers.
 These tools are typically integrated with CI/CD build systems like [Travis CI](https://travis-ci.org) and [AppVeyor](https://www.appveyor.com)